Grayson’s Story: Mother Fights Back As Terminally Ill Son Becomes An Internet Meme, Gathering Others To Battle Internet Trolls

 The mother of a terminally ill child is fighting back against Internet trolls that have turned images of her son into a viral meme.
 Other parents are joining her cause as the battle against Internet shaming rages on.

-Jenny Smith, of Alabama, felt her heart sink when she was browsing social media and found that an image of her terminally ill son was stolen from her Facebook page and turned into a meme, with the caption ‘that face you make when your parents are actually cousins’.
+Jenny Smith, of Alabama, felt her heart sink when she was browsing social media and found that an image of her terminally ill son was stolen from her Facebook page and turned into a meme, with the caption “that face you make when your parents are actually cousins.”

 “When I saw it my heart just sank.
 It was Grayson’s first field trip to the pumpkin patch when he’d been able to pick out his very first pumpkin; and I had to fight back because I didn’t want people to take such a special day from Grayson and turn it into something so cruel.”